apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/IPV6.md

 <version since="dev">

-IPv6
+IPV6

 </version>

 ### description

 IPV6
-IPv6 type, stored in Int128 format in 16 bytes, used to represent IPv6 addresses The range of values is ['::', 'ffff:ffff:ffff:ffff:ffff:ffff:ffff:ffff']
+IPv6 type, stored in Int128 format in 16 bytes, used to represent IPv6 addresses.
+The range of values is ['::', 'ffff:ffff:ffff:ffff:ffff:ffff:ffff:ffff'].

-`Inputs that exceed the value range will return NULL`
+`Inputs that exceed the value range or have invalid format will return NULL`

 ### example